IBM-Bluemix-Docs/containers/cs_troubleshoot.md

      </tr>
         <tr>
         <td>Normal</td>
         <td>Your worker node is fully provisioned and ready to be used in the cluster.
-This state is considered healthy and does not require an action from the user.</td>
+This state is considered healthy and does not require an action from the user. **Note**: Although the worker nodes might be normal, other infrastructure resources, such as [networking](cs_troubleshoot_network.html) and [storage](cs_troubleshoot_storage.html), might still need attention.</td>
      </tr>
    <tr>
         <td>Provisioning</td>